MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 Variable names are case-sensitive in desktop flows with Power Fx.
 For example, **NewVar** is different than **newVar**.

 When Power Fx is enabled in a desktop flow, variable hoisting isn't supported, requiring users to initialize a variable before its use.
 Trying to utilize an uninitialized variable in Power Fx expressions results in an error.

+**If** action now accepts a single conditional expression instead of multiple operands.

 Examples: